 If you don't like your engagement ring, know that you're not alone.
 Many before you and many after you will find themselves in this exact same predicament, not wanting to hurt their fiancé's feelings but also not wanting to wear a ring they don't like every single day for the rest of your life.
 So, what do you do?
 As it turns out, there are several ways to handle this delicate situation with grace, however.
 Here's what you can do.

 Give It a Couple of Days

 Talk About It the Right Way

 If you still don't like your engagement ring, it's time to have a conversation.
-"Every time you look at it, the voice in your head will remind you how much you hate it — and that will cause resentment and annoyance," explains relationship expert Dana Corey.
-"If you are constantly reminded of your disappointment in his choice, it will color your relationship."
+"Every time you look at it, the voice in your head will remind you how much you hate it—and that will cause resentment and annoyance," explains relationship expert Dana Corey.
+"If you are constantly reminded of your disappointment in their choice, it will color your relationship."

 Broach the subject slowly and in private.
 "Like any sensitive subject, you want to choose a time when you're feeling open and loving, not when you're in a disagreement or feeling upset.
 It's one of those intimate, vulnerable conversations that will set the tone of your marriage for the decades to come," Corey says.
-Acknowledge the love and thought that went into your fiancé's choice, and explain that it's not your intent to hurt his feelings.
+Acknowledge the love and thought that went into your fiancé's choice, and explain that it's not your intent to hurt their feelings.